Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Experimental Evaluation

 The results are summarized in~\tabref{tab:instsegm_metrics}.
 Across all datasets, MinkPanoptic consistently achieves the highest performance among the compared instance segmentation methods.
 The improvement is particularly evident in the strawberry dataset, especially for the strawberry class, where the gains are substantial.
 This may be attributed to the spherical nature of the fruit, which aligns well with MinkPanoptic's architectural strengths, specifically, its offset prediction mechanism and mean shift clustering, both of which are well-suited to delineating compact, rounded instances.
-MinkPanoptic also demonstrates superior performance on the apple dataset, further confirming its robustness across different fruit types.
-Notably, all methods achieve a recognition quality of~100.0\,\% for the background class, indicating that all ground truth background points were correctly predicted as background points in these regions.
-Overall, the substantial improvements in panoptic quality and intersection over union for the fruit class highlight how MinkPanoptic’s design and training strategy make it particularly effective for high-precision segmentation in agricultural scenarios.
+MinkPanoptic also shows superior performance in the apple dataset, further confirming its robustness across different fruit types.
+In particular, all methods achieve a recognition quality of~100.0\,\% for the background class, indicating that all ground truth background points were correctly predicted as background points in these regions.
+In general, substantial improvements in panoptic quality and intersection over union for the fruit class highlight how MinkPanoptic’s design and training strategy make it particularly effective for high-precision segmentation in agricultural scenarios.
+We show qualitative examples of the segmentation masks predicted by MinkPanoptic on the strawberry dataset in~\figref{fig:segmentation_failures} and on the Pfuji-Size dataset in~\figref{fig:segmentation_failures_apples}.